 Shifting Gears – A Short Stint in Civilization

+Keith continued to create more intricate jewelry boxes and kaleidoscopes.
 My tech skills eventually landed me a great job with the state of Alaska as a web designer for the Department of Administration.
-Keith continued to create more intricate jewelry boxes and kaleidoscopes.
-Now living in the capital city, craft shows were more easily access accessible.
+We moved to the capital city.
+Craft shows were more easily access accessible.
 We were active members of an artist’s co-op in downtown, where the tourists visited every summer.
 Keith would create amazing things with my help in the ideas and design processes.
 I did the marketing, he did the majority of the work.
 He kept our stained glass business alive and well.

 When we returned to Alaska after my mother transitioned, I was deep in grief and had very little tolerance for political games.
 I retired from the position of State Webmaster in 2012.
 We spent that summer hanging out on our boat, outside of the town where many of our friends and family lived.